Agile-Solutions-GB-Ltd/agileupstate/README.md

 # agileup

-Python 3.9+ project to assist with the management of pipeline states and data with the following features:
+Python 3.9+ project to assist with the management of pipeline states with the following features:

 * Linux and Windows compatible project.
 * Defines state model.